SouthGreenPlatform/VcfHunter/tutorial_RnaSeqVariantCalling.md

 -   \*_realigned.bam file containing realigned reads
 -   \*_realigned.bai file (index of the bam file)

-j - Allele counting: In this step, reads are used to count for each covered sites the number of reads supporting each bases (A,T,G,C,N,\*=deletion).
+### j - Allele counting

+In this step, reads are used to count for each covered sites the number of reads supporting each bases (A,T,G,C,N,\*=deletion).

     python3 ../bin/process_RNAseq.1.0.py -c ../data/config/RNAseq.conf -t 8 -p RNAseq -s j